Thursday, January 26, 2017

 Clip Carson's story is an interesting lesson in hideout scale.
 Here, he finds himself in a cavernous hideout so large that, when reinforcements arrive, they show up riding elephants!

 (Superman story read in Action Comics Archives v.
-1, the rest was read in summary at DC Wikia and Mike's Amazing World)
+1, select other pages were read at the Babbling About DC Comics blog, and the rest was read in summary at DC Wikia and Mike's Amazing World)